 For menus that change regularly, include a permanent piece like this wood board with binder clips, and print off new menus when needed.

-At first glance, it may seem like there are too many choices on this menu, but the strategically placed categories and carefully selected fonts and bolding make it easy to navigate and pleasing to the eye.
+At first glance, it may seem like there are too many choices on this menu, but the strategically placed categories and carefully selected fonts and bolding make it easy for guests to navigate and pleasing to the eye.

 This menu design ticks off a lot of boxes: color theory, strategic categories, limited choices, and eye-popping design.